openshift/file-integrity-operator/README.md

 * At this point the operator will update the active AIDE config and perform a re-initialization of the AIDE database, as well as a restart of the AIDE pods to begin scanning with the new configuration.
 A backup of the logs and database from the previously applied configurations are left available on the nodes under /etc/kubernetes.
 * The operator automatically converts the `database`, `database_out`, `report_url`, `DBDIR`, and `LOGDIR` options in the configuration to accommodate running inside of a pod.
 * Removing the config section from the FileIntegrity resource when active reverts the running config to the default and re-initializes the database.
-* In the case of where small modifications are needed (such as excluding a file or directory), it's recommended to copy the [default config](https://github.com/openshift/file-integrity-operator/blob/master/pkg/controller/fileintegrity/config_defaults.go#L16) to a new configMap and add to it as needed.
+* In the case of where small modifications are needed (such as excluding a file or directory), it's recommended to copy the [default config](https://github.com/openshift/file-integrity-operator/blob/master/pkg/controller/fileintegrity/config_defaults.go#L16) to a new ConfigMap and add to it as needed.
 * Some AIDE configuration options may not be supported by the AIDE container.
 For example, the `mhash` digest types are not supported.
 For digest selection, it is recommended to use the default config's [CONTENT_EX group](https://github.com/openshift/file-integrity-operator/blob/master/pkg/controller/fileintegrity/config_defaults.go#L25).
-* Manually re-initializing the AIDE database can be done by adding the annotation key `file-integrity.openshift.io/re-init` to the fileIntegrity object.
+* Manually re-initializing the AIDE database can be done by adding the annotation key `file-integrity.openshift.io/re-init` to the FileIntegrity object.